cucumber/common/HACKING.md

 In the new directory, create the following files:

-`.rsync` ,with the following sample contents (adapt to the programming language):
+`.rsync`, with the following sample contents (adapt to the programming language):

     ../../LICENSE LICENSE
     ../../.travis/go/.travis.yml .travis.yml